 Following graduation from Optometry school, Dr. Swatts worked at the renowned Vision and Conceptual Development Center in Washington, DC.
 There he concentrated on Sports Vision Training, working with both the National Football league (NFL) as well as traveling overseas to perform intense vision and perceptual testing on professional athletes in England.

-Dr. Swatts received the Inside Business 'Entrepreneurial Excellence Award' in 2011 and has been featured in numerous publications relating to eyecare.
-He is a parishioner at St. Stephen Martyr Catholic Church and a member of the Great Bridge Rotary Club.
+Dr. Swatts received the Inside Business 'Entrepreneurial Excellence Award' in 2011 and is regularly featured in numerous national publications relating to eyecare and Dry Eye Disease.

-He is married to Dr. Leah Ramos and they reside in Chesapeake with their two daughters.
-Dr. Swatts stays active by biking, swimming, yoga, triathlon and his recent obsession - Stand Up Paddle Boarding.
+He is married to Dr. Leah Ramos and they reside in Chesapeake with their two daughters, bulldog and tortoise.
+Dr. Swatts stays active by biking, swimming, triathlon and Kai-Zen martial arts (a mixture of Brazilian Jiu-Jitzu and Okinowan karate).